Bhattian: Demographics

 According to the 2011 Census, Bhatian has a population of 687.
 The village has a literacy rate of 78.77%, higher than the average literacy rate of Punjab.

-Most villagers belong to a Schedule Caste (SC), comprising 79.04% of the total.
+79.04% of the population belongs to a Schedule Caste (SC).

 Education

 The village has a co-ed primary school (Pri Bhattian School) which provide a mid-day meal as per the Indian Midday Meal Scheme.

 Transport

 Bhattian has a railway station which is 7.5 km from Phillaur Junction and 9 km away from the Goraya railway station.

 The nearest airport is located 36.6 km away in Ludhiana.
-The nearest international airport is located in Chandigarh.
+The nearest international airport is in Chandigarh.